Yves33/wxgpx-phoenix/src/docs/README.md

 2.1 How do I install it, The easy way.
 --------------------------------------
 Since version 20170630, wxgpx is compatible with pyinstaller.
-You can therefore directly download a binary release (for windows and OSX) from the project home page (http://develandco.blog.free.fr) or from github repo (https://github.com/Yves33/wxgpx/releases).
+You can therefore directly download a binary release (for windows and OSX) from github repo (https://github.com/Yves33/wxgpx-phoenix/releases).
 The binary version is named wxgpgpsport-phoenix-latest-xx.zip where xx is either win32 or osx.
 On windows, just download, unzip, and doubleclick on wxgpgpsport.exe On macOSX, just download, unzip and doubleclick wxgpgpsport